Twitter Icon

 I wish I would have had a say in who took me because right away I knew something was wrong.
 This guy was a serious bird hunter and he decided it was my job to retrieve his downed birds.
 In other words, he tried to force me to become his “bird-finding machine.”
 One day I told him to “fetch his own damn birds;” that was the beginning of the end.

 Things got dreadful; I was beaten, my throat injured and I needed medical attention.
 Fortunately, the breeder found out what was happening, I was taken to a shelter and in time returned to my birthplace where I was renamed, retrained, and returned to the right paw path.
-I was put up for adoption with a local Chessie rescue group; my mom happened to be waiting for a dog just like me and horary I was adopted.
+I was put up for adoption with a local Chessie rescue group; my Moms happened to be waiting for a dog just like me and hooray, I was adopted.
 Today I say, “Hunting was not my life’s work.”

 In my new home, I joined two other Chessies who became my guides.
 I was unruly and acted out.
 You see I did not trust 2-leggeds.
 My family tried to love me but I would not have it; they toughed it out for over a year; gently and consistently reminding me of my natural loyalty and desire to please.
 In the end love won out.

 My feline brother and 2-sisters were down-and-out too.
 My brother Miller was living near a dumpster; he and his sister (who was adopted by another family) lost their mother at a busy intersection.
 A caring 2-legged took them to a shelter; he spent two weeks in a hospital isolation ward because he had a deadly disease, feline distemper.
-His chance of living was slim to none; my family took him in and fostered him for six weeks; today he is a healthy, fine-looking orange-tabby dude.
+His chance of living was slim to none; my family took him in and fostered him for six weeks.
+You can read more about “My Feline Pac.”
 Sister Hillary, was a young cat, in poor health and pregnant who had been pitched out of a moving pickup truck and left for dead.
 She recovered to become one-of-a-kind, an irresistible shaggy love who is full of “spunk and attitude.”
-Ms KC Rose is a black cat whose human mom passed away.
+Ms KC Rose is a black cat whose human moms passed away.
 She needed a home and chose ours (it is a long story).

 As you see, our furry family has a past of homelessness, abuse, and cruelty.
 This is a key item of my eco and mayoral platforms; ending pet homelessness.